Soneso/SwiftBasicPay/tutorial/secure_data_storage.md

 # Secure data storage

- Swift Basic pay is a non-custodial app.
+ SwiftBasicPay is a non-custodial app.
 The user's private data is stored locally and securely on the user's device.
 It is never shared with other applications or services.
 Private data that is stored is the user's Stellar secret key and the list of their contacts.

 ## Secret key
 Owning a Stellar account means possessing a key for that account.
 That key is made up of two parts: the public key, which you share with others, and the secret key, which you keep to yourself.
 This is what the secret key looks like.